ZeptoN-Programming-Language/ZepC/samples/README.md

 This directory contains samples--example ZeptoN programs to illustrate the ZeptoN programming language.
 As more are developed the will be added.
-All the samples are open-source and use the GNU GPL v3 license
+All the samples are open-source and use the GNU GPL v3 license.